Peperomia orba 'Variegata'

 Roots should begin to emerge from the cutting after 2-3 weeks, at which point the plant should be placed in soil that is kept slightly moist until the plant becomes established.
 Leaving the cutting in water/wet soil for too long after the establishment of roots will cause rotting and death.

-What Size of Variegated Teardrop Peperomia Do You Sell?
+What Size is the Variegated Teardrop Peperomia for Sale Online?

 How Big are Variegated Teardrop Peperomia When Fully Grown?